CommanderOutpost/Calculator/README.md

 ## Usage
-To use the calculator, simply open the index.html file in a web browser.
+To use the calculator, simply open the calculator.html file at https://commanderoutpost.github.io/Calculator/calculator.html in a web browser.
 You can use either the on-screen buttons or your keyboard to input numbers and perform calculations.

 ### Keyboard Controls